 Everyday I go out and speak Thai.
 If I make a mistake (and I’m aware of it), I try to find out what I did wrong and give it another try next time.
 Eventually, I know I’ll get it right and I move on to the next thing.

 Whether it’s talking with 80 year old men who hang out near the coffee stand next to the 7-11, or fumbling my way through the open air market asking what every vegetable is called (over and over again because sometimes I forget), my use of Thai is constantly being nudged in the right direction with each brief encounter with the people in my ‘hood.
 Bangkok can either be a blockade or a boon to your Thai language skills – the choice is yours!
 If you want to improve though, you really gotta get out there and talk to people.

-Mike learned to read Thai in less than 3 weeks* using my online course.
+Mike learned to read Thai in less than 3 weeks* using an earlier version of my my online Thai program.
 You can hear him talk about it here: Mike’s Video

 *Your own results on time of completion for the course may vary.
-If you spend at least 30 minutes a day on the lessons, you can reasonably expect to get through everything in about 2 weeks.
+If you spend at least 30 minutes a day on the lessons, you can reasonably expect to get through everything in about 2 weeks or so.